deAadi/Project-Kalpana-Taskphase/README.md

 Create a counter that displays numbers from 1 to 40 on a 7-segment display (or two displays).
 After reaching 40, the count resets to 1

+ Arduino Uno and breadboard along with jumper wires used in all projects:

 PROJECT 1:
+Components used:
+LED
+Push button
+220 ohm resistor

 https://www.tinkercad.com/things/dpb0kCmjIPS-led

 PROJECT 2:
+Components used:
+4x LED
+4x 220 ohm resistor

 https://www.tinkercad.com/things/gyns5jAEchJ-4bit-counter

 PROJECT 3:
+Components used:
+2x 7 seg display
+4x 220 ohm resistor

 https://www.tinkercad.com/things/3TakU57qh2G-7-seg-counter